inivekin/abosa/abosa.typ

 and rest with friends that are no more, with rising Aegis to embrace in crystal reaches I'd forbore.
-The long awaited impact hits,
-with sympathetical deform
-to merge what intercept admits behaviour I did not inform.
+Your long awaited impact hits, with sympathetical deform to merge what intercept admits behaviour I did not inform.